Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

-where ${Q}_0(\cdot|c)$ can be unnormalized.
+where $\tilde{Q}(\cdot|c)$ is the unnormalized ${Q}(\cdot|c)$.
 Note that both positive item $k$ and sampled itemset $\mathcal{S}$ are used in these formulations.
 This is because it is necessary to guarantee negativeness of the sampled log-softmax like log-softmax.
+To connect the ranker with the retriever, we propose to construct the proposal distribution from the retriever $M_\theta$ in this paper.
+In the next part, we will elaborate on how to efficiently sample items based on the retriever.